 King County, Washington, mounted a comprehensive safety program with many elements, including their all-ages helmet law.
 They brought their child deaths down by 62 percent over a nine year period.
 But in 2022 they decided to repeal the law, just two years after Tacoma had done so.
 The reason: data showed that enforcement had been minimal and had disproportionately affected people of color and people experiencing homelessness.
 The Metropolitan King County Council has budgeted more than $200,000 to buy helmets and expand education.

 Many bicycle clubs, the US racer's organizing body, USA Cycling and the Triathlon Federation require helmets in their events, although they may or may not support helmet laws.
-Touring organizations like Adventure Cycling usually require them for tour riders.
+Touring organizations like Adventure Cycling usually require them for organized tour riders.
 U.S. military regulations require helmets on military facilities.
 The National Bicycle Dealers Association opposes mandatory helmet laws.
 Bicycle Retailer and Industry News has editorialized against them.

-There are mandatory helmet laws in Argentina, Australia, Austria, parts of Canada, Chile, Czech Republic, Croatia, Estonia, Finland, France, Iceland, Israel, Japan, Jersey, Latvia, Lithuania, Malta, New Zealand, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, United Arab Emirates and parts of the United States.
-In 2017 a new review of their effects is being undertaken at the University of New South Wales in Australia.
+There are mandatory helmet laws in Argentina, Australia, Austria, parts of Canada, Chile, Costa Rica, Czech Republic, Croatia, Estonia, Finland, France, Iceland, Israel, Japan, Jersey, Latvia, Lithuania, Malta, New Zealand, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, United Arab Emirates and parts of the United States.
+In 2017 a new review of their effects was reportedly being undertaken at the University of New South Wales in Australia.
 This Wikipedia article includes them.